jacobfeldgoise/ThermalDrone/README.md

 #### 4.2.3 RC Overrides

-   RC overrides essentially involve sending MAVlink commands to the drone that act like transmissions from the Solo's controller.
-This is incredibly dangerous because it inpairs the controller's funciton as a failsafe in case of a severe drone malfunction.
+   RC overrides essentially involve sending MAVlink commands to the drone that act like transmissions from the controller.
+This is incredibly dangerous because it inpairs the controller's function as a failsafe in case of a severe drone malfunction.
 So far, we have not tested this option for navigation in a GPS-denied environment.

 ### 4.3 Optical Camera